iwasamnot/campus-connect-core/BILLING_PROTECTION.md

 **Result**: When you hit $1, billing will be automatically disabled for the project.

 **⚠️ Warning**: This will disable ALL paid services, not just Storage.
 Your app may stop working if it relies on paid features.

+### If "Add Action" is NOT Available:

+The Actions feature may not be enabled for your account.
+In this case:
+- Use **Method 3** (Manual Monitoring) - Check daily when you get alerts
+- Use **Method 4** (Close Billing Account) - Nuclear option if needed
+- Set up multiple email alerts (50%, 75%, 90%, 100%) so you know immediately

 ## Method 3: Manual Cutoff (Safest)